-It is sometimes useful to distinguish between three major strategies of regulation: First Party regulation, Second Party regulation and Third Party regulation (see figure 2).
-These strategies deal with how to regulate, but the "how" is intimately connected to the question of "who" regulates.
-In first party regulation the major form of regulatory control is self-regulation.
+It is sometimes useful to distinguish between three major strategies of regulation: firstparty regulation, second-party regulation, and third-party regulation (see Figure 1.1).
+These strategies deal with how to regulate, but the how is intimately connected to the question of who regulates.
+In first-party regulation the major form of regulatory control is self-regulation.
 The regulator is also the regulatee.
-In second party regulation, there is a social, political, economic and administrative division of labor between the actors and the regulator is independent and distinct from the regulatee.
-While we often identify second party regulation with state regulation of business, this is not always the case.
-Business regulation of business is a case in a point.
-Here the growth of regulation is driven by the ability of some businesses (most often big business) to set standards for other businesses (most often smaller).
-One relevant example is the ability of big supermarket chains to set contractual standards of food manufacturing, processing, and marketing all over the world (Levi-Faur, 2008).
-In third party regulation, the relations between the regulator and the regulatee are mediated by a third party that acts as independent or semi-independent regulatoryauditor.
-5 Processes and procedures of accreditation by third parties are a central enforcement strategy and 'contractual relationship between firm and the party auditing the facility in place of relying solely on the regulatory agency as enforcer' (Kunreuther, McNulty and Kang, 2002: 309).
-One of the most popular forms of third party regulation is 'auditing'.
-Indeed, the notion of audit is now used in a variety of contexts to refer to growing pressures for verification requirements (Power, 1997).
-Third-party regulation is a prevalent feature of modern life and it opens the door for a more comprehensive understanding of regulation as an hybrid of the interaction between state regulation, market actor regulation (MaNGOs and other Business organizations) and CiNGOs (civil society regulators).
-Table 1 presents the various options for regulatory hybridizations when three different types of third parties are enlisted by three different types of regulators to regulate three types of regulatees.
-The intersection between the regulator (state, market, civil), the third party (state, market civil) and the regulatees (state, market, civil) creates twenty seven different forms of third party regulation.
-Only three forms of third party regulation (SSS, MMM and CCC) are pure forms of self-governance.
-All the others involve different types of actors and thus blur the distinctions between state, society and markets.
+In second-party regulation, there is a social, political, economic, and administrative division of labor between the actors, and the regulator is independent and distinct from the regulatee.
+While we often identify second-party regulation with state regulation of business, this is not always the case.
+Business regulation of business is a case in point.
+Here the growth of regulation is driven by the ability of some businesses (most often big businesses) to set standards for other businesses (most often smaller).
+One relevant example is the ability of big supermarket chains to set contractual standards of food manufacturing, processing, and marketing all over the world (Levi-Faur 2008).
+In third-party regulation, the relations between the regulator and the regulatee are mediated by a third party that acts as independent or semi-independent regulatory-auditor.5 Processes and procedures of accreditation by third parties are a central enforcement strategy and "contractual relationship between firm and the party auditing the facility in place of relying solely on the regulatory agency as enforcer" (Kunreuther et al. 2002: 309).6 One of the most popular forms of third-party regulation is "auditing."
+Indeed, the notion of audit is now used in a variety of contexts to refer to growing pressures for verification requirements (Power 1997).
+Third-party regulation is a prevalent feature of modern life and it opens the door for a more comprehensive understanding of regulation as a hybrid of the interaction between state regulation, market actor regulation (MaNGOs and other business organizations), and CiNGOs (civil society regulators).
+Table 1.1 presents the various options for regulatory hybridizations when three different types of third parties are enlisted by three different types of regula-